mkhemakh/Smurfs-Book/README.md

 node server.js

-then 'npm install' in front-src and at last 'ng serve'.
+then 'npm install' in front-src and at last 'ng serve --port XXXX'.